SaadNasir92/Generic-Butcher-Interactive-WebDashboard-with-AWS/README.md

 - Send live-links or emails when data is uploaded to the database
 - Embed radio buttons to call/ download csv reports from the website based on data and product

-## Learning Notes
-- Kevin Khan : Bootswatch makes life so much easier.
-Gives us a CSS format out of the box.
-- Caite Green : There are a lot of team members with impressive skills.
-Hire them.
-Look at this app.
-Also, learned a number of future-proofing and trouble-shooting methods like function-wrapping and creating safe errors so VSCode offers up suggestions.
-- Abigail Presley : The importance of testing across various browsers to check for inconsistencies and the use of bootstrap doing all of the css work for us saves so much time and work.
-- Saad Nasir :
-    - How important it is to properly clean your data, regardless of if you don't think certain things will be necessary.
-    - Importance of standardized and consistent naming conventions for ease of debugging & modifying.
-    - For future projects, use of dev branches and feature branches to avoid breaking main/master branch.
-- Josh Still : HTML and front-end.

 ## Resources
  - Anonymized Dataset - original data sourced from industrial butcher production-line camera reader.
  - Bootswatch Slate (https://bootswatch.com/5/slate/bootstrap.min.css)
  - Logo (https://ideogram.ai/t/explore)
- - And the intern...
-(ChatGPT 4o)